 Alternative P has the second highest potential for impacts to row crop agricultural lands.
-It impacts the highest percentages of prime farmland soils, 38-40 percent.
-Pastureland/hay impacts are greater than Alternatives B and C, but less than M and O. This alternative has the widest range of lost agricultural income at \$977,000-\$1,426,000.
-This wider range is due to bypass variations at Loogootee.
-The western bypass impacts more farmland than the eastern bypass.
+It impacts the highest percentages of prime farmland soils, 38 to 40 percent.
+Pastureland/hay impacts are greater than Alternatives B, C and R, but less than M, O, and RPA P. This alternative has one of the widest ranges of lost agricultural income at \$977,000 to \$1,426,000.
+This wider range is due to variations at Loogootee.
+The western variation impacts more farmland than the eastern variation.
+These impacts are similar to RPA P.